Smithmayowa20/seedstar/README.md

 This is a django based application so please make sure you use correctly all of django infrastructure (form, template inheritance, ORM).
 Also make sure the app does not have major security problems: CSRF, XSS, SQL Injection.

-Make reasonable assumptions, state your assumptions, and proceed.
-Once you have completed the challenge let us know and share your thoughts on the problems/solutions.

-Good luck!